LudovicAL/XboxControllersPlayersManagerForUnity/README.md

 2. Replace the 'InputManager.asset' file located in your project folder under 'ProjectSettings' with the corresponding included file.

-3. Drag and drop the 'Canvas PlayerControllerPrefab' in any of your scene.
+3. From the Prefabs folder, drag and drop to your scene the 'Canvas', the 'PlayersManager' and the 'ResourcesLoader'.

 Installation is then complete.